Scalingo/documentation/src/_posts/databases/2000-01-01-backup-policies.md

 #### Retention Policy for Manual Backups

-The number of manual backups you can store is limited by your plan, and if creating a new backup exceeds this limit, the oldest backup will be automatically deleted.
+The number of manual backups you can store is limited by your plan (see below).
+Manual backups are kept for an unlimited amount of time, as long as the number of backups doesn't exceed the plan's limit.
+If creating a new backup exceeds this limit, the oldest backup is automatically deleted.

 | Plan     | Backups Retained        |
 | -------- | ----------------------- |